 - Four Day IOP – an intensive outpatient program designed for patients whose family and job responsibilities allow them to participate in morning treatment.
-The meetings are held from 9:00 a.m. until Noon, Monday through Thursday for five (5) weeks, followed by weekly aftercare.
+The meetings are held 9 a.m. - noon, Monday through Thursday for five (5) weeks, followed by weekly aftercare.

 - Evening IOP – an intensive outpatient program conducted in the evening thereby allowing patients to attend to job and family responsibilities during the day.
-Meetings are held Monday through Thursday from 6 p.m. to 9 p.m. for five (5) weeks, followed by weekly aftercare.
+Meetings are held Monday through Thursday, 6-9 p.m., for five (5) weeks, followed by weekly aftercare.

 Daily (5 Days) Intensive Outpatient Program

 Family involvement is a critical component of chemical dependency treatment to help families heal along with their loved one.
 The Family Program allows the spouse, children, significant other and extended family members of chemically-dependent people to recover together; encouraging new understandings and healthier attitudes toward the illness of chemical dependency.
 Family education activities focus on the nature of addiction, codependency, addictive family systems, and 12-step community support groups such as Al-Anon and Ala-Teen.
-The Family Group meets on Tuesdays from 6:30 p.m. to 8 p.m. at Lutheran Hospital.
+The Family Group meets on Tuesdays, 6:30-8 p.m., at Lutheran Hospital.
 Interested family members may continue to attend the Family Group as long as they wish, regardless of how long the patient remains in treatment in the ADRC.